DULSE

 What is the shelf-life of Monterey Bay Seaweeds once delivered?

 Our seaweeds are packed in sterile seawater.
-If kept under good refrigerated conditions and no cross contamination occurs (remember the sanitizer note from above!) then you can count on a solid week of sustained freshness.
-If for some reason the seaweeds need to be refreshed, a mixture of 1/2 cup table salt and 1 gallon of fresh water can be used to replace the original water the seaweed came in.
+If kept under good refrigerated conditions and no cross-contamination occurs (remember the sanitizer note from above!), then you can count on a solid week of sustained freshness.
+If, for some reason, the seaweeds need to be refreshed, a mixture of 1/2 cup table salt and 1 gallon of fresh water can be used to replace the original water the seaweed came in.

-No...just because the seaweed is alive doesn't mean it will continue to grow in the water used for packing.
-This is sterile sea water and therefore it has no nutrients.
-Sorry chef, you will have to re-order.
+No, just because the seaweed is alive doesn't mean it will continue to grow in the water used for packing.
+This is sterile seawater, and therefore, it has no nutrients.
+Sorry, chef.
+You will have to re-order.

 How are Monterey Bay Seaweeds packaged?